 The image above points out the front and back loops.
 You need to pick up both of these on every stitch.
 Stick your hook in under both and you've fixed the most common beginner crochet mistake.

 Now, some patterns say to only use one loop, and that's just fine.
 Those patterns account for the extra give and the look of front-loop crochet.

 2. “Why Is My Crochet Blanket Getting Wider?"

 You might have noticed when crocheting a scarf or blanket that the number of stitches per row just keeps growing until it looks like you're trying to make a trapezoid.
 When this happens, you likely already know the problem: you aren't stopping or starting on the correct spot.
 Here are some general rules:

 - Single crochets start in the first stitch of the row, directly next to the chain.

-- Double crochets start in the second stitch of the row, one stitch between it and the chain.
+- Double crochets start in the second stitch of the row, with one stitch between it and the chain.

 - Count your stitches!

-I know counting your stitches can be really tedious, but count the number of stitches you made in the first row, and then when you hit that number on the second row, stop and turn.
+I know counting your stitches can be tedious, but count the number of stitches you made in the first row, and then when you hit that number on the second row, stop and turn.
 If the edge is still uneven, that means you’re likely starting in the wrong stitch.
 Review rules one and two.
-Eventually you won't have to count so carefully, but it takes a while to get a feel for when to stop.
+Eventually, you won't have to count so carefully, but it takes a while to get a feel for when to stop.

-Crochet Troubleshooting: Overly Tight Stitches
+3. Overly Tight Stitches

 Okay, we all get a little attached to our crochet projects, but holding on too tightly only leads to impossibly tight stitches that are difficult to work with.
 Remember when you're making your first row: you have to fit another row into these loops later!
 Making too-tight stitches may not be a "mistake" but it sure is common in crochet!
 Practice these simple steps to loosen your hold on the yarn and hook: